 Brexit: Implications for Copyright Law

 Brexit Brexit Brexit, a word that was non-existent five years ago is now on everyone’s lips.
 So what does it mean?
 Well, as we all now know, Brexit means Brexit.
-Although for some this may be enough, intellectual property lawyers need to know more.
+Although for some this may be enough, those with an interest in intellectual property need to know more.

 Much has already been written about the potential impact of Brexit on patents, trade marks and designs but copyright is rarely mentioned.
 This is because, on a broad brush interpretation, copyright law may not actually change after the UK leaves the EU.
 However, is this strictly accurate?

-To answer this question definitively we would need to know exactly what type of Brexit we’re going to have, be it hard, soft, or as our Prime Minister would prefer, red, white and blue, however, let’s start with where we are now.
+To answer this question definitively we would need to know exactly what type of Brexit we’re going to have, be it hard, soft, or – as our Prime Minister would prefer – red, white and blue.
+However, let’s just start with where we are now.

 The Current Position